carrotIndustries/AnotterKiosk/README.md

 It will be made available as `/etc/network/interfaces`.
 See [`kiosk-set-network-config`](https://github.com/Manawyrm/AnotterKiosk/blob/main/kiosk_skeleton/usr/bin/kiosk-set-network-config) for the defaults.

+For screen setups more complex than what can be configured in `kioskbrowser.ini`, place a shell script named `screen-setup.sh` on the FAT32 partition.
+It runs after the screen settings from `kioskbrowser.ini` have been applied.

 ## HTTP watchdog functionality
 Browsers are complex, networks are unstable and software can be buggy.
 In order to get the highest reliability possible, self-hosted websites can be modified to include a heartbeat/watchdog functionality.